 I often reflect back on my initial diagnosis, relapse and how far I’ve come beating a path to recovery.
 We all know the stigma associated with mental health.
 Being a man, particularly in Marine Corps during my initial diagnosis, carries a little extra weight.
 I’m the oldest son, biggest brother and head of the household.
 I grew up playing and being conditioned for a macho role in society.
 Tonka trucks, cap guns, cowboys, police and firemen, the die seemed to be cast for boys at that time to evolve into macho heroes eventually.
 Not even a year of college upon graduation scratched that macho itch as I enlisted in the Corps just a year later.
 Inevitably when I was hospitalized for bipolar, rapid cycling, my inner expectations took a big hit.
 My diagnosis was a scarlet letter that I hid, and hid well, for a decade.
 So much so, that I forgot the diagnosis altogether, never connecting behavior patterns that were symptomatic with the disease.

 No, instead I developed a pretty sizable chip on my shoulder.
 I set out to show the world I was not crazy.
 The hospitalization was merely a much-needed rest away from the pressures that were consuming me at that point in my life.
 Undertaking and overachieving, my goals were accomplished in a single bound.
-Sleep became a nuisance as there was more and more to accomplish with each passing task.
+Sleep became a nuisance as there was more and more to accomplish with each passing task (Ambien).
 I felt invincible.
 Those who live on the hypomania side of the scale understand this feeling all too well.

 Eventually, something had to give.
 Unaware, I had been working in concert with all of the factors that led to a breakdown, not a recovery.
 That is precisely what happened before I really started to understand this concept of recovery.
 I often feel a kinship with those in a twelve-step recovery program as I am closing in on five years clean – clean of risky behaviors, clean of hypersexuality, clean of binge spending, clean of grandiosity.
 Most importantly, I am clean of all the people who ended up victims of my selfish behaviors who ended up drown in my wake of selfishness.
 Most of those relationships I will never get back.